the scientific study of pet nutrition by veterinary nutrition specialists and experts.

 - Dietary supplements.
 Be sure to write down the brand, product, and dose.
 Since supplements are not well-regulated, they can contain contaminants or can be given at doses that cause serious side effects.
 Feeding multiple supplements can also cause problems due to overlapping ingredients building up to toxic levels.

 - Foods used to administer any medications your pet might be taking.
 Most dog owners and many cat owners use foods to administer medications – these also contribute to the overall calories and other nutrients in a pet’s diet.

 One easy way to ensure you collect all of this information to take to your next visit to the veterinary clinic is to fill out the diet history form from the World Small Animal Veterinary Association.
-Be sure to also check out the other useful nutrition tools on their main Nutrition Toolkit website.
+Be sure to also check out the other useful Nutrition Toolkit.

 Providing your veterinary healthcare team with this information can ensure your pet is getting the very best nutrition and help to keep him healthy!

 Want to read more information on feeding your pet?

 Subscribe to always know when we add new material!

 September 19, 2023

 August 14, 2023